ShannonSL/Ali_S_StoltzLimin_S_3014_CMS/README.md

 * Admins can log in through /admin with the proper credentials
 * Admin dashboard with navigation menu
 * Admins can create, update, and delete products on the site after login
-* Easy on the eyes thans to MDS Bootstrap
+* Easy on the eyes thanks to MDS Bootstrap

 ### Installing